 Uptime Robot started out as a free internet monitoring service but now there is also a paid version available.
 The free version will check on the performance of your website every five minutes, while the paid version, called Pro, will check on your site’s delivery speed every minute.
-Other differences lie in the storage period for historical data.
-With the free version, you can store data for two months, while the paid version will store data for one year.

 You get 50 monitors with the free version.
 Pricing for the paid version depends on how many monitors you choose to deploy.
 These monitors are situated at different points of the globe.
 There are different monitor types in the package.
 These are HTTPS, HTTP, Ping, and Port monitors.
 You can also run a keyword check on your site to get a report on the presence of desired keywords in your content.

 This is a great service that is easy to manage.

 - Features a freeware version and paid version

 - Threshold-based alerting helps notify admin before users are impacted